Bash Script Examples

 EXPLANATION

-The provided script allows users to input two numbers and calculates their sum.
+The script allows users to input two numbers and calculate their sum.
 When executed, it prompts the user to enter a number, which is stored in the variable num1.
 It then requests another number, which is stored in the variable num2.
 The script proceeds to add num1 and num2 together using the arithmetic expansion syntax $(()), assigning the result to the variable add.
 Finally, it uses the echo command to display the message “Addition of numbers: ” followed by the value of add.

 Displaying-output-in-BashThe first input given by the user is 5 and the second input is 10.
-The program adds both numbers and prints the result of the addition 15 in the terminal.
+The program adds both numbers and prints the result of the addition of 15 in the terminal.

 Saving Output in a File